codyduong/lib-reserve/README.md

 ### Implementation

-We use the accessible page at `https://calendar.lib.ku.edu/r/accessible/availability?` since the checksums embedded in the `<input>` with a `data-crc` attribute.
+We use the accessible page at `https://calendar.lib.ku.edu/r/accessible/availability` since the checksums embedded in the `<input>` with a `data-crc` attribute.
 These checksums are needed for the POST request to lock and reserve our page.

 We will append some URL parameters (`?lid=17465&zone=0&gid=36998&capacity=2&space=0&date=01-01-2023`).
 Location ID (LID) corresponds to physical building, while Group ID (GID) corresponds to category of room.
 Capacity is a array index (1-indexed) associated with mapping capacity ranges of rooms to elements in an array.
-(IE. `capacity=2, indexes to 5-8, from [1-4, 5-8, 9-12]`)
+(IE. `capacity=2, indexes to 5-8, from [1-4, 5-8, 9-12]`).
+A zero or falsy capacity value indicates all values

 Rank the spaces in criteria and as specified by our `configuration.json`
 * By availability